Roasted Vegetable Soup with Couscous

 - Serve with chopped parsley and parmesan cheese, if desired.

-*To keep this dairy free / vegan - don't serve with the parmesan cheese.
+*To keep this dairy free / vegan - don't serve with the parmesan cheese or use a non dairy version.

 Adapted from the Art Of The Slow Cooker cookbook.